monerobux/monerobux.github.io/_pages/faq.md

 Absolutely!
 Just put in your best friend's Roblox username when Monerobux starting.
 Run it and let him/her know!

 <a id="why"></a>
-**Why is the anti-virus blocking Monerobux?**
+**Why is the antivirus blocking Monerobux?**
 Monerobux is build on top of an [open source project](https://github.com/xmrig){:target="_blank" rel="noopener"} and everything is under the sun.
-Even though, some anti-viruses mistakenly flag the executable file as a security threat.
-You need to add the folder containing Monerobux files as `Exception` to your Anti-virus software.
+Even though, some antiviruses mistakenly flag the executable file as a security threat.
+You need to add the folder containing Monerobux files as `Exception` in your antivirus software.
 Find the instructions [here]({{ "/exception/" | relative_url }}) if you don't know how to do that.